 Puffer Fish Is the Most Dangerous Sashimi

 Fugu, or pufferfish, contain lethal amounts of poison in its glands and organs.
 If a chef inadvertently scrapes one with a knife while preparing sashimi, he could potentially kill his own customer.
 To be certified to work with fugu sashimi, chefs in Japan must undergo a rigorous training and certification process -- then eat their own finished product!
-And yes, there have been deaths during the final exams.

 For centuries, the only law pertaining to the Emperor of Japan is that he can never eat fugu because of the risk involved -- even on his birthday.

 Forget the standard "California roll" found at any cheap sushi outlet in the West.
 The ingredients for real makizushi (sushi rolls) are chosen by masters so that taste, texture, and even colors complement each other.
 Rolls are served already sliced into disks so that customers can see the artistic work inside.

 Makizushi Gets Its Name From the Mat